singh-man/books/crackingTheCoding/18_advancedTopics.md

 Therefore, if we efficiently precompute a hash value for each sequence of s characters within B, we can  find the locations of S inO(b) time.
 We thenjust need to validate that those locations really do match S.

 For example, imagine  our hash function was simply the sum of each character (where space= 0, a= 1, b = 2, and so on).
-If S is ear and B = doe  are  hearing me, we'd then just be looking for sequences where the sum is 24 (e +a+ r).This happens three times.
+If S is ear and B = doe  are  hearing me, we'd then just be looking for sequences where the sum is 24 (e + a + r).
+This happens three times.
 For each of those locations,  we'd check if the string really is ear.

 ![](media/XI_05.JPG)

 If we computed these sums by doing hash('doe'), then hash ('oe'), then hash('e a'), and soon, we would still be at O(s(b-s)) time.

-Instead, we compute the hash values by recognizing that hash ('oe') = hash('doe') - code('d')
-+  code('   ').
+Instead, we compute the hash values by recognizing that hash ('oe') = hash('doe') - code('d') +  code('   ').
 This takes O(b) time to compute all the hashes.

 You might argue that, still, in the worst case this will take O(s(b-s)) time since many of the hash values could match.
 That's absolutely true-for this hash function.